 Kenfig SAC Description Two large dune systems either side of the Afon Ogwr.
-Includes steep mobile sand dunes, salt meadows, fixed dunes and slacks and rich flora including rare fen orchid and petalwort.
+Includes steep mobile sand dunes, salt meadows, fixed dunes and slack and rich flora including rare fen orchid and petalwort.
 Primary reasons Annex I habitats that are a primary reason for selection of this site: for SAC designation (and • fixed dunes with herbaceous vegetation ('grey dunes') (Priority feature) (Unfavourable declining 08/2006) condition) • dunes with Salix ripens ssp.
 Argentea (Salicion arenariae) (Unfavourable declining 08/2006) humid dune slacks (unfavourable declining 08/2006) hard oligo-mesotrophic waters with benthic vegetation of Chara spp. (unfavourable recovering 09/2005) Annex II species that are a primary reason for selection of this site: Petalwort Petalphyllum ralfsii (unfavourable 10/2001) Fen orchid Liparis loeselii (unfavourable declining 10/2001) Vulnerabilities Erosion most likely due to insufficient sand supply and dune stabilisation issues Falling water tables s from water abstraction and drainage of adjacent land for agriculture or housing Grazing/scrub suita ble levels need to maintained to retain habitat characteristics and avoid scrub encroachment Recreation and acc ess people and vehicle access can adverse affect the dune slack SAC features and need to be managed Air quality eutrophic cation, photochemical oxidants, particulate matter impacts on habitats character on lands and water Merthyr Mawr and th ajor water quality concerns are related to elevated nutrient levels.
 Elevated levels of nitrogen have been found at Burrows Well on here is also some indication that dune slacks are becoming increasingly eutrophic.
-The nature of the underlying limestone aquifer ctivities a considerable distance away can potentially have an adverse impact on the SAC Non-native species including coarse fish can have an impact on the pond and slack species Petalwort and fen o prchid are particularly vulnerable to dune stabilisation and drainage and recreation impacts. ndirect effects on the dunes that include atmospheric nutrient deposition and coastal squeeze due to rising sea levels and increased otential for dredging and marine aggregate extraction, through disruption of coastal processes could have cumulative long-term dunes of the area.
+The nature of the underlying limestone aquifer ctivities a considerable distance away can potentially have an adverse impact on the SAC including access fick can have an impact on the need and cleak an erics